vocdoni/docs/docs/architecture/services/gateway.md

 ### Get Process Results

 Get the results of the given processId, as indexed by the scrutinizer.
 If the process doesn't have encrypted votes but it has already started, then returns the **partial results**.
+Only if `final` is true the results can be considered final.

 The results of an election are represented in [the following format](/architecture/smart-contracts/process?id=results).